terra-money/docs/docs/learn/terra-station/wallet.md

 1. Open the Terra Station app and connect to your wallet.

-2. Tap the gear icon in the upper right corner of the app.
+2. Tap the gear icon in the upper right-hand corner of the app.

 3. Click **Export wallet with QR code**.